gndrmnn/nodepool/doc/source/openshift.rst

             label type; specifies the amount of ephemeral-storage in MB to request for the pod.
 If no limit is specified, this will also be used as the limit.

+         .. attr:: extra-resources
+            :type: dict

+            Only used by the
+            :value:`providers.[openshift].pools.labels.type.pod`
+            label type; specifies any extra resources that Nodepool should consider in its quota calculation other than the resources described above (cpu, memory, storage).

          .. attr:: cpu-limit
             :type: int